Guardsman in leak case wanted to kill a 'ton of people': US

 “There simply is no condition or combination of conditions that can ensure the Defendant will not further disclose additional information still in his knowledge or possession,” prosecutors wrote.
 “The damage the Defendant has already caused to the U.S. national security is immense.
 The damage the Defendant is still capable of causing is extraordinary.”

-Teixeira has been in jail since his arrest earlier this month on charges stemming from the greatest known intelligence leak in years.
+Teixeira has been in jail since his arrest earlier this month on charges stemming from the most consequential intelligence leak in years.

 Teixeira has been charged under the Espionage Act with unauthorized retention and transmission of classified national defense information.
 He has not yet entered a plea.